Rick the NPC (RICK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Rick the NPC Historical Price

-According to the latest data gathered on Rick the NPC live price page, the current price of Rick the NPC is 0USD.
-The circulating supply of Rick the NPC(RICK) is 999.95M RICK , giving it a market capitalization of $118.71K.
+According to the latest data gathered on Rick the NPC live price page, the current price of Rick the NPC is 0.00009001USD.
+The circulating supply of Rick the NPC(RICK) is 999.95M RICK , giving it a market capitalization of $89.70K.

 The Rick the NPC Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RICK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.